All-New X-Men: Ghosts of Cyclops

-In the aftermath of the crossover, the All-New X-Men decide to take some time off and go on a road trip in Hank's "Nerd Wagon", which is a converted VW Bus the interior of which defies physics and is actually a large apartment and lab.
-Oya, Kid Apocalypse, and Pickles the Bamf have joined the team after Kitty Pryde's departure.
+About eight months later the All-New X-Men decide to reunite and go on a worldwide road trip in Hank's "Nerd Wagon", which is a converted VW Bus the interior of which defies physics and is actually a large apartment and lab.
+Oya, Kid Apocalypse, and Pickles the Bamf have joined the team after Kitty Pryde's departure, though Jean Grey has joined up with Storm's team of X-Men.
 X-23 has taken on the mantle of the All-New Wolverine, and Angel doesn't appreciate her reckless fighting style.
 After the older Scott Summers's death, the young Scott also parted ways.
 He has been hunting a rogue team of mutants that call themselves the "Ghosts of Cyclops."
 They wear Cyclops masks and claim to spread his message, but are really thugs that use the chaos to steal.
 Eventually Scott finds them, but gets himself and the leader of the Ghosts arrested; however, the rest of the X-men track him down and bust him out of jail, but only after a scuffle with the rest of the Ghosts who also came to spring their leader.
-The team then uses a portable Cerebero and algorithm from Twitter to track new mutants and criminal attacks.
+The team then uses a portable Cerebro and algorithm from Twitter to track new mutants and criminal attacks.
 This leads them to Paris, France, where Blob is causing a disturbance by stealing an endangered animal and forcing famous chefs to cook it.
 The team has difficulty subduing him and X-23 is beaten within inches of her life, so in an act of partial desperation and part foolhardiness, Angel uses his new cosmic wings in a fireblast that incapacitates the Blob.
 X-23 is upset that he acted so reckless, but Angel pointed out that how he feels when Laura jumps headfirst into battle and get hurt—only to be saved by her healing powers.
 Emotionally he cannot continue his relationship with her.
-During the fight, they don't realize that the Toad kidnapped Scott Summers.
+During the fight, they do not realize that Toad kidnapped Scott Summers.
 Later, though, Angel and X-23 rekindle their relationship.